-Learn how to install a pet door using all the standard tools you have around the house.
+Save yourself some time and energy.
+Learn how to install a pet door using standard tools you have around the house.

 In and out.
 In and out.
 Do you feel like a doorman for your pet?
 Install a pet door, and relieve yourself from being on door duty.
 This intermediate-level project can be completed using the most standard tools.
 The most important step is cutting the right size hole in the door.
 Just to be safe, we recommend taking the following measurements twice.

 Cats and dogs vary greatly in size.
 Make sure you purchase the proper door size for your pet.
 Pet doors come in sizes ranging from 5 inches by 8 inches to 13 inches by 23 inches.
 The opening width should be 2 inches wider than the widest part of your pet.
 The opening height should be 2 inches taller than the length from the top of the shoulders to the chest, just behind the front legs.